drdaemos/xc5-docs/en/basics/field-importing-exporting.md

 - Users: `\XLite\Logic\Export\Step\Users` and `\XLite\Logic\Import\Processor\Customers`;
 - Orders: `\XLite\Logic\Export\Step\Orders`; since you cannot import orders into X-Cart you can only alter export process of orders.

-## Checking the resuls and module pack
+## Checking the results and module pack

 That is it for the module.
 Now you can try to go to admin area, pick a product and define its 'Test Field' property as you want.
 Then, export this product and make sure that the 'testField' column has the same value.
 After that, define a new value for this column and import the file back.
 'Test Field' property should be updated accordingly.